Amanda Solloway: Ministerial responsibilities (2020-24)

 On 14 February 2020, Solloway was appointed Parliamentary Under Secretary of State for Science, Research and Innovation at the Department for Business, Energy and Industrial Strategy during the first cabinet reshuffle of the second Johnson ministry.
 On 17 September 2021, Solloway was appointed a lord commissioner of the Treasury (Government whip) during the second cabinet reshuffle of the second Johnson ministry.

 Solloway then served as Parliamentary Under-Secretary of State for Equalities and Parliamentary Under-Secretary of State for Safeguarding from July to September 2022.
 She was also Parliamentary Under-Secretary of State for Science, Research and Innovation from February 2020 to September 2021.

 She was appointed Parliamentary Under Secretary of State (Minister for Energy Consumers and Affordability) at the Department for Energy Security and Net Zero on 7 February 2023.
 In this role, Solloway was responsible for energy affordability, energy bill support schemes, fuel poverty, the Department's oversight of Ofgem, and green skills, jobs and education.
 In her role, Solloway implemented measures to end the "prepayment premium" which saw energy customers who used prepayment meters pay higher energy prices than those who paid using direct debit.
 She also oversaw the Government's response to significant increases in energy prices following the Russian invasion of Ukraine in 2022.
 She was the Minister responsible for supervising the delivery of the Energy Price Guarantee, and both the Energy Bills Relief Scheme and Energy Bill Support Scheme which among other measures, dispensed roughly £40 billion of support to energy consumers in the UK between 2022 and 2023.

+Post-parliamentary career

+Following her defeat at the 2024 UK General Election, Solloway was appointed as Director at the Advertising Standards Authority (ASA).
+Solloway has also founded her own mental health charity, Head High.